k3v-d3v/maiar-ai/website/docs/01-building-plugins/02-executors.md

 });

 // 2.
-Create a prompt string that guides the AI in extracting data const promptResponse = await this.runtime.operations.getObject( PromptResponseSchema,
+Create a prompt string that guides the AI in extracting data const promptResponse = await this.runtime.getObject( PromptResponseSchema,
   `Generate a prompt for an image generation model based on the context chain.
    Look for relevant information in the most recent context items.